Doping in the United States: History

 Similar to the definitional disputes the international community faced in the 1990s, national professional sports leagues in the U.S. approach anti-doping policy differently and independently of U.S. government regulation, WADA guidelines, and one another.
 This is not a big issue for WADA because the athletes participating in these leagues do not compete internationally, i.e. at the Olympics or World Championships.
 The leagues do not have the same list of banned substances or tests they require players to abide by, may not provide tests or sanctions for use of some prohibited substances, and negotiate their anti-doping policies with their respective players associations through collective bargaining.

 In 2005, the United States House Committee on Oversight and Government Reform took an active interest on anti-drug policies in professional sports by opening an investigation into the matter following heightened media activity on steroid use in Major League Baseball (MLB).
 The use, possession, distribution, dispensing, or selling of steroids is a punishable federal offense under the Controlled Substances Act which, in addition to steroids, lists other performance-enhancing drugs and substances as Schedule III drugs.
 A series of Schedule III drugs were held, most notably with MLB, the National Football League (NFL), and the National Basketball Association (NBA).
 Each league's anti-drug policy was compared to that of the IOC, and each fell short of the IOC requirements.
 Response to the congressional investigation by sports league representatives resulted largely with push back and a "we can police our own" mentality, but the Committee felt differently and introduced the Clean Sports Act, one of six bills introduced that year in both chambers —addressing the need to adopt uniform national anti-drug policy standards among professional sports leagues that are consistent with, and as stringent as, those enforced by the USADA.
 While most of the bills were voted out of committee, none were enacted.
 As of 2013, professional sports leagues continue to negotiate their anti-doping policies privately through collective bargaining.

+The advent of anabolic steroid use in the United States

 The father of anabolic steroids in the United States was John Ziegler (1917–1983), a physician for the U.S. weightlifting team in the mid-20th century.
 In 1954, on his tour to Vienna with his team for the world championship, Ziegler learned from his Russian colleague that the Soviet weightlifting team's success was due to their use of testosterone as a performance-enhancing drug.
 Deciding that U.S. athletes needed chemical assistance to remain competitive, Ziegler worked with the CIBA Pharmaceutical Company to develop an oral anabolic steroid.
 This resulted in the creation of methandrostenolone, which appeared on the market in 1960 under the brand name Dianabol.